csmith/fontl/README.md

 - Annotate fonts with their source, commercial use, arbitrary tags, and project information
 - Quickly preview any text in any size in all fonts
+- Easily search by name, tags, project, source, or commercial use status

 ## Usage